bronson/bashes/README.md

 ## Install

-Your `.travis.yml` specifies the versions of bash that should be tested:
+Specify the versions of bash that you want to run in your `.travis.yml`:

 ```yaml
 language: bash